Kaholaz/telekino/README.md

 python main.py --help
 ```

 Node count and endpoints are the only required parameters.
 Large and long simulations with -d flag can take a long time to complete due to matplotlib.
-It is therefore recommended to run long simulations without the -d fla.g  If you are running a large simulation, it is also recommended to set the --max-connections parameter to a low value to avoid long simulation times.
+It is therefore recommended to run long simulations without the -d flag.
+If you are running a large simulation, it is also recommended to set the --max-connections parameter to a low value to avoid long simulation times.

 ### Example